matsushita-y/store-js/README.md

     myStore.save();

 And that's it!
-If save() returns true, everything is ok.
 So let's say you want to access the stored values later on.
 Do to that, you just restore the object using the same name:

     var myStore = Store("myStore");